tracee/tracee/api/README.md

 Be aware, that you _really should_ remove your custom context parameters as soon as the become invalid.

 > Please keep in mind that parameters in the TracEE-Context are meant for logging.
 Do not use it as a _hack_ to pass
-> business parameters alongside your business method signatures.
+> actual business parameters alongside your business method signatures.

 ## TracEE backends